Key Stage One SATs 2025: Your Two-Minute Guide

 Children will sit two separate papers as part of Key Stage 1 SATs:

-• Paper 1: Children will read a selection of texts totalling 400 to 700 words and answer questions spread throughout the paper.
+• Paper 1: This paper generally includes shorter texts with simpler vocabulary and questions focused on identifying main ideas, key details, and basic comprehension.
+Children will read a selection of texts totaling 400 to 700 words and answer questions spread throughout the paper.
+Questions will include a mix of multiple choice options and short answer responses to demonstrate understanding of the text.
 Around 30 minutes will be allowed.

-• Paper 2: Children will read a booklet comprised of passages totalling 800 to 1100 words.
+• Paper 2: Children will read a booklet comprised of a longer passage totaling 800 to 1100 words.
 They will answer questions in a separate booklet.
-Around 30 minutes will be allowed.
+Questions will include a mix of multiple choice options and short answer responses to demonstrate understanding of the text.
+Around 40 minutes will be allowed.

 • The tests are not strictly timed and each paper is worth 50% of the marks available for reading.